ECPA Position Statement Against Ongoing Genocides and Mass Atrocities – December 2025

-ECPA statement on the war in Gaza
+ECPA statement on the genocidal war in Gaza

 In November 2023, ECPA issued a statement calling for a ceasefire in the Gaza Strip and an end to the genocide of the Palestinian people.
 What we have been witnessing since then is an appalling escalation of the genocide, which we, as community psychologists committed to social justice, vehemently repudiate.